 2. Lower moods

 Do you often feel groggy, angry and irritated after staying up late at night?
 Does your mood get better once you get some good, quality sleep?
 Sleep is closely linked to your mood and how you feel the day after.
 Studies show that “cumulative nocturnal sleep debt” can cause significant mood disturbance.
-The researchers found that sleeping for only 4.5 hours a night for a week can make you feel mentally exhausted, sad, angry and severely stressed.
+It has been observed that sleeping for only 4.5 hours a night for a week can make you feel mentally exhausted, sad, angry and severely stressed.
 However, getting adequate sleep can improve your mood significantly.
 Sleep debt can also lead to increased –

 - Abnormal responses